PostHog/posthog.com/contents/blog/measuring-feature-success.md

 Yakko decided to work on sampling because:
 1. Slow results on complex queries were causing frustrations for large customers.
 This ties to the objective of "[make PostHog performance frustration free for our 10 largest customers](/handbook/small-teams/product-analytics#objective-2-make-posthog-performance-frustration-free-for-our-10-largest-customers)."
-2. Sampling felt like an simple solution that could be implemented quickly.
+2. Sampling felt like a simple solution that could be implemented quickly.
 3. Manually benchmarking the impact of 10% sampling on large customers' queries confirmed 3-10x improvements in speeds with only a 1-2% loss in accuracy.

 This showed that sampling was technically feasible and it was worth doing now.